liuqx315/Multiscale-pattern/doc/guide/source/mathematics/Butcher.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Butcher table number 20 for :func:`ARKodeSetIRKTableNum()`.
 This is the implicit portion of the default 4th order additive method.
+Both the method and embedding are A-stable; additionally the method is L-stable.

 .. math::